Aslantaş Dam

-Aslantaş Dam (Aslantaş Barajı) is an embankment dam on Ceyhan River in Osmaniye Province, southern Turkey, built between 1975 and 1984.
+Aslantaş Dam (Aslantaş Barajı) is an embankment dam on the Ceyhan River in Osmaniye Province, southern Turkey, built between 1975 and 1984.

 Aslantaş Dam is situated 80 km northeast of Adana.
 Built for irrigation, flood control and electricity generation purposes by the State Hydraulic Works (DSI), the dam is 95 m high and has a volume of 8.493 hm3 filled with rock.
 The dam creates a 49 km2 wide lake with 1150 hm3 capacity at normal water level.
 It irrigates an area of 149849 ha.
 It also supports a 138 MW power station, which generates 569 GWh electricity annually.
 According to some sources, the construction of the Aslantaş Dam resulted in involuntary resettlement of 60,000 people.